dev-bootcamp-2019/final-project-pauerdragz/README.md

 Description:

 This Project is a POE for a platform which enables a user to upload files to IPFS , and check through the app’s database of existing files.
-The Smart Contracts have been deployed on Ropsten so you will interact with that testnet when accessing the app.
+The Smart Contracts have been deployed on Ropsten so you will interact with that testnet when accessing the Dapp.

 The project will have 1 actor:

-The User (user of the IPFS service)
+The User (of the IPFS service)
-	The User will submit a file for upload , and will be able to check the files that have been previously uploaded on Ethereum.
+	The User will submit a file for upload , and will be able to check and download the files that have been previously uploaded on Ethereum.
+The user will be able to Sign-up, and his Ethereum address and ballance will be displayed.